Medical Issues From Anorexia, Bulimia and Other Eating Disorders

 Complications That Arise From Binge Eating Disorder

 Like individuals with bulimia, those with binge eating disorder consume large amounts of food in a single sitting, but they do not vomit or otherwise purge the food.
 Because individuals with this disorder consume large amounts of fat and carbohydrates, they are often morbidly obese.
 The medical issues that arise due to binge eating disorder are similar to those of clinical obesity.
 According to the National Eating Disorder Association, individuals with binge eating disorder have an increased risk of cardiovascular problems, including high blood pressure, high cholesterol and heart disease.
 They are also at a higher risk of developing type 2 diabetes and gallbladder disease.

 Substance abuse and its related complications are also prevalent among those with eating disorders.
 The National Eating Disorder Association states that individuals with eating disorders are four times more likely to have substance abuse disorders than members of the general population.
 Substance abuse contributes to risky behaviors and exposes users to infectious pathogens.
 Compounding the problems that eating disorders cause, drugs and alcohol also damage the heart, liver and other organs.
 This enhances the risk of serious complications and organ failure.

 The key to preventing serious medical complications related to eating disorders is prompt, appropriate treatment in an eating disorder treatment center, hospital or other qualified facility.
-If you are, or someone you know is, displaying symptoms of disordered eating, call us at 1-888-232-6949 "> 1-888-232-6949 to talk to a staff member about your treatment options.
+If you are, or someone you know is, displaying symptoms of disordered eating, call us at 1-888-232-6949 Who Answers? to talk to a staff member about your treatment options.
 With the right kind of help, you or your loved one can start on the path toward recovery.